 Before any piece of technology is adopted, it must pass the test of functionality and practicality.
 This is because technology is meant to help address specific societal needs therefore it will be of no benefit it can’t offer practical solutions to these needs.
 This is why tech companies will invest heavily in research and development to ensure that before technology hits the market, it has been well tried and tested.

-It’s important for both consumers of technology as well developers of technology to be fully aware about these characteristics of technology so that they are both able to evaluate technology from a point of knowledge.
+It’s important for both consumers of technology as well as developers of technology to be fully aware of these characteristics of technology so that they are both able to evaluate technology from a point of knowledge.
 All in all, provided any piece of technology satisfies the above characteristics then you can rest assured that it will serve you well.

 Your thoughts on this article will be well appreciated.